-This section of the tutorials will provide information on the files and impulse response uploading procedures for Fractal Audio Systems hardware and software from the Axe-Fx II and onward.
+This section of the tutorials will provide information on the file format(s) and impulse response uploading procedures for Fractal Audio Systems hardware and software from the Axe-Fx II and onward.
 Original Axe-Fx Standard and Ultra users will need to contact Fractal Audio for support in converting and using 3rd party impulse responses.

 File Type Overview

-As of version 3.12.0 of Axe-Edit and 1.7.0 of AX8-Edit, free Fractal editor companion software now allows for the import of .wav files, with all necessary conversion to proprietary formats being done behind the scenes and transparent to the user.
-As such, it may be of interest to those without Cab Lab who want to mix the files with stock cabs via parallel cab blocks to have minimum phase transformed .wav files to import so that there are no phase issues that need to be corrected.
-If this is the case, simply also download the Atomic.zip, Line6.zip, or Two-Notes.zip, as these contain 48 kHz, 200 ms, minimum phase transformed files copied and pasted from the Wav directory.
+As of version 3.12.0 of Axe-Edit and 1.7.0 of AX8-Edit, free Fractal editor companion software now allows for the import of .wav files, with all necessary conversion to proprietary formats being done behind the scenes and transparent to the user if so desired.